DMX User Guide¶

 Organizing the working context¶

-The DMX database contains your knowledge at large.
-Everything you enter is saved in the database until you delete it.
-What is important: Every item is saved in the database once only, even if you use it in many different contexts.
+The DMX database contains your knowledge at large, your knowledge base.
+Everything you enter is saved in the knowledge base until you delete it.
+What is important: Every item is saved in the knowledge base only once, even if you re-enter it or use it in many different contexts.

-To make use of your knowledge base in different working situations you use topicmaps.
-On each topicmap you can reveal what is relevant from the same underlying database.
-The rest stays hidden.
+To visualize your knowledge base in different situations you use topicmaps.
+In each topicmap different items from your knowledge base may be relevant and the rest stays hidden.
 Thus, every topicmap represents one view, perspective, or working situation.

 The following figure shows the relationship between content and its use in different working situations:

 In the lower half you see a representation of a DMX database.
-It contains lots of topics and associations.
+It contains your complete knowledge graph made up of topics and associations.
 (Note that it also contains topic types and association types which are not visualized here for clarity.)

 In the upper half there are two different working contexts respectively topicmaps.
 On each of them there is a selection of topics and associations revealed depending on what the topicmap is about.
 There can be much more content in the database than what you actually display but everything that is visible in topicmaps is stored in the database.